Site icon View from La Vila

 A postcard shot of the Limón Expres north of Altea.
 Credit: Transpress NZ http://transpressnz.blogspot.com/2014/10/the-lemon-express-spain.html

-The Lemon Express shut down in the mid 2000s, because the line wasn’t reliable enough and needed major investment.
+The Lemon Express hit the buffers in the mid 2000s, because the line wasn’t reliable enough and needed major investment.

 The old Limón Expres carriages parked ignominiously in a siding at the main tram depot

-If anyone fancies reviving it, the original carriages are still around, parked rather forlornly in a siding at the main tram depot in El Campello, a target for the local graffiti artists.
+The original carriages are still around.
+Until recently, they were parked rather forlornly in a siding at the main tram depot in El Campello, a target for the local graffiti artists.
+But according to this article, six of them are on their way to workshops in León in the north of Spain.
+They’ll be restored and put to work on the narrow-gauge Ponferrada to Villablino line.

 Altea